 Foxtel is an obvious go-to for bundled entertainment, with their Telstra-powered NBN broadband a perfect fit with the latest channel packs that are now better value for viewers than ever before.
-You can go for the Foxtel Plus bundle (including a wide range of channels encompassing everything from news and lifestyle to premium drama) with 50 Mbps broadband and unlimited Australia-wide phone calls for only $124 a month – or add either Sports HD or Movies HD for only $20 more (activating HD across all Foxtel channel in the process).
+You can go for the Foxtel Plus bundle (including a wide range of channels encompassing everything from news and lifestyle to premium drama) with 50 Mbps broadband and unlimited Australia-wide phone calls for only $124 a month – or add either Sports HD for $25 or Movies HD for only $20 more (activating HD across all Foxtel channel in the process).

 What About Foxtel Now & BINGE?

 Australia’s one of those rare countries where two streaming services attract customers by the millions, and Foxtel Now has proven to be a vital part of the streaming landscape with its vast range of shows and movies of all kinds.
 Then there’s BINGE, which only recently launched.

 Fortunately, Foxtel Now can be added into your Telstra home internet plan.
 Bundling this streaming service with your broadband plan earns you the reward to try all of Foxtel Now’s channel packs for one month free.
 BINGE can also be added into your Telstra broadband plan, which scores you up to three months of the service offered free to Telstra customers.